-People perceive medicine to be more vital when it's low-cost, study findsFebruary 1st, 2013 in Medications /
+People perceive medicine to be more vital when it's low-cost, study findsFebruary 1, 2013 in Medicine & Health / Medications

 (Medical Xpress)—People may think it's more vital to take their medicine, if that medicine is cheap.
 A new study from the W. P. Carey School of Business at Arizona State University shows consumers believe prices for lifesaving products are based on need and not profit.
 Therefore, they often assume their risk of getting a serious illness is higher when the medicine is less expensive, and they're also more likely to plan to get the treatment, including flu shots.